 The goal of our research program is to investigate fundamental interactions between photons and molecular systems to advance our quantitative understanding of electron correlations, charge transfer and many body phenomena.

-Our research investigations focus on probing on femtosecond time-scale multi-electron interactions and tracing nuclear motion in order to understand and ultimately control energy and charge transfer processes from electromagnetic radiation to matter.
-Most of our work is carried out in a strong partnership with theorists.
+Our research investigations focus on probing multi-electron interactions and tracing nuclear motion at femtosecond and attosecond time-scales in order to understand and ultimately control energy and charge transfer processes from electromagnetic radiation to matter.
+Our work is carried out in a strong partnership with theorists.

-- In our research program, we use the brightness, spectral resolution, tunability and polarization of the Advanced Light Source (ALS) synchrotron radiation facility, at the Lawrence Berkeley National Laboratory, to study with unprecedented level of detail, multi-electron excitation via inner-shell photoionization.
+- In our research program, we use the brightness, spectral resolution, tunability and polarization of the Advanced Light Source (ALS) synchrotron radiation facility, at the Lawrence Berkeley National Laboratory, to study multi-electron excitation with an unprecedented level of detail via inner-shell photoionization.
 We combine this state of the art source with high-resolution differential detection techniques, including imaging methods, for the characterization and visualization of structures and properties, to probe the many-body problem from the atomic to the nanoscale system.